MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-groups.md

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.

-2. Click the name of the group for which you want to manage members to open the settings pane.
+2. Select the name of the group for which you want to manage members to open the settings pane.

 3. On the **Members** tab, under **Members**, select **View all and manage members**, and do one of the following: